OpenDataology/website/content/en/docs/distributions/azure/azureEndtoEnd.md

 To compile the pipeline, simply open a terminal and navigate to the azurepipeline/code folder.
 Run the following command to generate a pipeline in the tar.gz format:
 		`python pipeline.py`
 ### Run and deploy
-Upload the pipeline.tar.gz file to the pipelines dashboard on your Kubeflow deployment.
+Upload the pipeline.tar.gz file to the pipelines dashboard on your OpenDataology deployment.

 <img src="/docs/azure/images/pipelinedash.PNG"
     alt="Pipeline Dashboard"